samarsault/stupefy/README.md

 	"tag_end": "}}",
 	"plugins": [ "~/fetch.js", "./LICENSES.js" ]
 }

-**NOTE**: If plugin is available as a node module, the module name can be used instead of path

 ```
+**NOTE**: If plugin is available as a node module, the module name can be used instead of path.

-Every field is optional
+Also, each field is optional

 Custom Plugins
 ---